We're Gamification Leaders On Both Sides of the Pond and Across Segments! Read our blog.

 4 Insurance Pain Points Solved by Sales Motivation Software

 The insurance industry is complex.
-There are regulations, compliance issues, globalisation and technological advancements that create a quagmire for navigating the path to success.
+There are regulations, compliance issues, globalization and technological advancements that create obstacles towards navigating the path to success.
 On a more manageable level though, what can be done to ensure success?

-Here’s how sales motivation software played a key role in addressing their issues.
+Here’s how insurance sales motivation software played a key role in addressing their issues.

-From our 2017 customer survey, where we had 2,000 sales reps respond, we found that 85% responded that “SalesScreen helped to increase motivation and sales” for the sales reps personally.
-Meanwhile, 87% of sales managers reported that their reps were “noticeably more motivated” and 73% had “seen an increase in awareness on sales targets” since using SalesScreen.
-So, we wanted to dig a little deeper into the “why” behind these numbers…
+In our "Mind the Motivation Gap" customer survey, where we had over 2,000 sales reps respond, we found that 85% responded that “SalesScreen helped to increase motivation and sales” for the sales reps personally.
+Meanwhile, 87% of sales managers reported that their insurance reps were “noticeably more motivated” and 73% had “seen an increase in awareness on sales targets” since using SalesScreen.
+So, we wanted to dig a little deeper into the “why” behind these numbers.

-One of the main pain points that continually came up for insurance agencies was having employees who were unmotivated either because they didn’t understand their targets or because they were unable to clearly see the value of their efforts towards the overall success of the company.
+One of the main pain points that continually came up for insurance agencies was having insurance reps who were unmotivated either because they didn’t understand their targets or because they were unable to clearly see the value of their efforts towards the overall success of the company.

-Repetitive tasks (data entry, for example) proved to be extremely boring and burdensome and thus resulted in many disengaged and uninterested employees.
+Repetitive tasks (data entry, for example) proved to be extremely boring and burdensome, which resulted in many disengaged and uninterested agents.
 Additionally, without visualization tools and real-time feedback insurance agents/advisors struggled to see the value they were bringing to the table–both individually and in comparison to their colleagues.

-While using SalesScreen, insurance managers witnessed a spike in employee engagement as employees were noticeably more energized and enthusiastic about completing their daily tasks.
-By displaying sales data on TV screens throughout offices, agents gained a holistic perspective on their performance and impact within the company.
+While using SalesScreen, insurance managers witnessed a spike in rep engagement as employees were noticeably more energized and enthusiastic about completing their daily tasks.
+By displaying sales data on TV screens throughout offices, agents gained a holistic perspective of their performance and impact within the company.

-Frequent and well-deserved recognition help to build a culture of appreciation, and were found to contribute to higher employee motivation.
+Frequent and well-deserved recognition helped build a culture of appreciation, and was found to contribute to higher insurance agent motivation.
 Introducing gamification showed progress on goals in a fun and meaningful way, making even the most boring of tasks a little more exciting.

-In a perfect world, managers would clearly explain what specific targets need to be hit and how achieving those targets results in success for both the organization as a whole and the individual team members.
-Then, the employees would say “you got it, boss” and strive each day to ensure they hit their numbers.
+In a perfect world, insurance leaders would clearly explain what specific targets need to be hit and how achieving those targets results in success for both the organization as a whole and the individual insurance agents.
+Then, the insurance agents would say “you got it, boss” and strive each day to ensure they hit their numbers.

 The problem is that it doesn’t always work this way.
-Management often has a hard time choosing and defining just a few (3-5) key metrics that lead to success and then motivating employees to focus on effectively achieving them.
+Management often has a hard time choosing and defining just a few (3-5) key metrics that lead to success and then motivating their agents to focus on effectively achieving them.

-Your key performance indicators (KPIs) should be quantifiable metrics that are “used to help an organization define and measure progress toward organizational goals.”
-You don’t need 35+ KPIs. you just need a few and you need to measure them accurately.
-In addition, you need to provide clarity and focus on them in a way that allows everyone in the team to come in to work, grab a cup of coffee, and get straight down to increasing the productivity numbers on those KPIs (hit the phones, book more face-to-face meetings, send more offers, etc.) because if people know what works and why it matters, they’ll get it done.
+To shift this dynamic, your key performance indicators (KPIs) should be quantifiable metrics that are “used to help an organization define and measure progress toward organizational goals.”
+You don’t need 35+ KPIs.
+Instead, encourage your team to focus on just a few goals and make sure to measure them accurately.
+As a manager, you need to provide clarity and focus on them in a way that allows everyone in the team to come in to work, grab a cup of coffee, and get straight down to increasing the productivity numbers on those KPIs (hit the phones, book more face-to-face meetings, send more offers, etc.) because if people know what works and why it matters, they’ll get it done.

-In order to get people to focus better on KPIs, consider implementing leaderboards that show rankings for that particular objective (phone calls today, offers sent this week, new MRR this month, etc.).
-You can also use data visualization to provide customized dashboards to track individual or team success metrics.
-More Awareness = better focus = improved performance on KPIs.
+In order to get your insurance agents to focus better on KPIs, consider implementing leaderboards that show rankings for that particular objective (phone calls today, offers sent this week, new MRR this month, etc.).
+You can also use data visualization to provide customized dashboards to track individual or team success metrics easily from a sales motivation software platform.
+The more aware your team of agents is of their goals, the better they will be able to focus and work towards them, which results in improved performance on KPIs.

 As a result, your staff will feel like a more essential part of the organization whose contributions are seen, recognized and valued.
 In turn, this will result in happier employees, better productivity and more deals closed.
-It’s a beautiful circle when done right.
+It’s a beautiful circle when done right that drastically improves insurance reps’ motivation and helps your team get to goal.

 Consistency in performance was also a recurring issue that came up, with teams struggling to hit their targets regularly.
 While this was directly related to lack of awareness on KPIs, as mentioned above, it also had to do with fluctuating levels of management attention and motivation.

-• Isolate the goal - This first step is essential because it narrows your focus and set your mind to completing a single challenge, without all of the other distractions.
-Determine what KPI or target you need to complete regularly and define why it is important to achieve.
+This first step is essential because it narrows your focus and sets your mind to completing a single challenge, without all of the other distractions.
+Determine what KPI or target you need your team to complete regularly and define why it is important to achieve.

-• Focus on incremental improvement - Once you have a single goal, realize that it will take some time to perfect your skill at it.
-Using tools that show real-time progress and historical data will allow you to quickly see and understand how your performance is changing over time.
+Once you have a single goal, remind your insurance agents that it will take some time to perfect their skill at it.
+Using tools that show real-time progress and historical data will allow you to quickly see and understand how your team’s performance is changing over time.

 Better sense of time management